-We honor our ancestors representing four aboriginal bands: Swinomish, Samish, Lower Skagit and Kikiallus, who joined together to form the present day Swinomish Indian Tribal Community.
-Seven generations ago, in 1855, Swinomish Chiefs and eighty-one other tribal Chiefs gathered at Múckl-te-óh (present-day Mukilteo, Washington) to sign the Treaty of Point Elliott.
+We honor our ancestors representing the four aboriginal bands, Swinomish, Samish, Lower Skagit, and Kikiallus, who joined together to form the present day Swinomish Indian Tribal Community.
+In 1855, Swinomish and 81 other tribes gathered at Múckl-te-óh (Mukilteo, Washington) to sign the Treaty of Point Elliott.

 Our ancestors committed to protecting a way of life passed down from generation to generation.
-The eleven elected members of the Swinomish Senate continue that commitment by strengthening our government so that we may protect our treaty, culture and collective wellbeing.
-As a sovereign nation, we engage in local, state and interstate commerce, manage our natural resources, and exercise power over our homelands and waters.
+The elected members of the Swinomish Senate continue that commitment by strengthening our government so that we may protect our treaty rights, culture, and collective wellbeing.
+As a sovereign nation, we engage in local, state, and interstate commerce, manage our natural resources, and exercise power over our homelands and waters.

 We value collaboration with fellow tribal and non-tribal governments.
-Our partnerships spread throughout Washington state, the Pacific region and the nation.
-As a tribal community, we are proud and honored to play leadership roles through partnerships with the Association of Washington Tribes, the Affiliated Tribes of Northwest Indians, the National Congress of American Indians, as well as other important institutions advocating for the rights of Native people.
+Our partnerships spread throughout the region, state, and nation.
+We are honored to play leadership roles through partnerships with the Association of Washington Tribes, the Affiliated Tribes of Northwest Indians, the National Congress of American Indians, and other important institutions advocating for the rights of Native people.

 Is your driver's license suspended or revoked?
 Do you have a bunch of fines and fees holding up your license?
 Great news: Swinomish has joined with Northwest Justice Project and is offering a Driver Relicensing Program!
 Learn more today.